appscrip-3embed/flutter_appscrip_chat/README.md

 ## Setup

-For detailed setup instructions, please refer to the platform-specific guides:
+For detailed setup instructions, please refer to the platform-specific guides and you need to add your project level platforms:

 - [Android](./README_android.md)